 Moreover, IT admins can choose to only release applications that are relevant to the user to minimize the risk of device malfunctions and ensure apps are compliant with the company policies.
 Sometimes alterations for the app may be designed only for a specific group of members or could only be compatible with certain device models and OS versions such as Samsung with Android 7 and Xiaomi with Android 9.
 With the help of mobile application management tool, you can skip through the hassle of going through each device and selecting them all manually.

 MDM and MAM: The ultimate solution for IT managers

-Having MAM integrated within an MDM solution is ideal for allowing IT managers to do everything in one place.
-MDM and MAM work together to help IT managers easily schedule app updates on large fleets of devices.
-AirDroid Business offers AMS as part of its MDM software, along with device management features such as assigning devices to different groups based on specific criteria.
+Having MAM integrated within an MDM solution is ideal for most businesses, allowing IT managers to do everything remotely and in one place.
+With the two powerful mobile management tools working hand in hand, IT managers can easily schedule app updates on large fleets of devices with only minimal efforts.
+AirDroid Business offers Application Management Service (AMS) as part of its MDM software, along with device management features such as remote monitoring, member access assignment, device grouping, and more.

 With the right mix of MAM and MDM, IT managers are able to get more flexible customization and control over app updates, including the ability to monitor status in real-time and remotely access devices for troubleshooting.
 Take app updates as an example; if an update fails to push, the manager can immediately and remotely connect to a device to evaluate the issue before attempting another batch update.